The Water Quality Advisory Committee provides expert advice on drinking water quality and public health.

 The primary role of the Committee is the rolling review of the Australian Drinking Water Guidelines (the Guidelines).
 Other activities in the Committee's Work Plan are outlined below.

-Committee members provide expertise in the fields of microbiology, toxicology, water quality risk assessment and management, water chemistry and recycling, groundwater hydrology, guidelines and methodology.
+Committee members provide expertise in the fields of microbiology, toxicology, water quality risk assessment and management, water chemistry and recycling, groundwater hydrology, risk communication, emerging contaminants, guidelines and methodology.
 Jurisdictional representatives with knowledge of implementing the Guidelines are also members.
-The Committee has observer members from the National Indigenous Australians Agency, the Australian Department of Climate Change, Energy, the Environment and Water, the Australian Industrial Chemicals Introduction Scheme and the Water Services Association of Australia.
+The Committee has observer members from the Australian Department of Climate Change, Energy, the Environment and Water, and the Australian Industrial Chemicals Introduction Scheme.

 Committee members are members of professional networks and consult within and outside these networks to provide expert advice on water quality issues nationally and internationally.